Discover Callaway’s Best Irons in 2024: Eight Models Tested and Reviewed by Professionals.

 From the joint weakest loft in the Callaway iron family, it should come as no surprise that the MB produced the least amount of ball speed and carry distance for our consistent hitting test pro.

-Don’t fall into thinking that higher lofted players’ irons and blades flight shots higher with steeper descent angles either, as our test data shows both are below average for the Callaway family.
-The reasoning comes down to the center of gravity being further forward with blades (thanks to less offset), less weight being below the sweetspot, and heavier, lower launch shafts coming as standard.
+Don’t fall into thinking that higher lofted players’ irons and blades flight shots higher with steeper descent angles, as our test data shows both are below average for the Callaway family.
+The reasoning comes down to the center of gravity being further forward with blades (thanks to less offset) there will also be less weight below the sweetspot, and heavier, lower launch shafts usually come as standard too.

-In my opinion with 7 yards of 7-iron carry distance difference between the MB and the cracking hollow body Apex 24 Pro, the vast majority of decent golfers don't need to look this far down the line-up to find their happy place with Callaway irons.
+Over the several times we've tested the MB (in the hands of our test pro) we've seen 7 - 12 yards of 7-iron carry distance difference between the MB and the cracking hollow body Apex 24 Pro, so in my opinion the vast majority of decent golfers don't need to look this far down the line-up to find their happy place with Callaway irons.

 Read our full Callaway Apex 24 MB iron review.